 One thing, before I dive into the tour and all that we learned.
 I want to say, Mary is super knowledgeable and you can tell this is her passion and life.
 She is the real deal.
 While doing the tour with her, we got to see a lot of other guides who were dressed as voodoo characters, but listening to them was almost like gibberish.
 It is important to find guides that you will leave with a good grasp of the history and true understanding.

-And most importantly, here is a brief history of Louisiana Voodoo:
+A brief history of Louisiana Voodoo:

 - Louisiana Voodoo, also known as New Orleans Voodoo, describes a set of spiritual folkways which originated from the traditions of the African diaspora.